 Social: Executive Summary

 With the belief that respect for human rights is foundational for business as well as a corporate social responsibility, we have been taking action to realize a society in which human rights are respected and protected.
-We have been conducting human rights due diligence since FY2021 in accordance with the United Nations Guiding Principles on Business and Human Rights.
-In April 2023, we revised the JFE Group Human Rights Basic Policy in light of recent changes in awareness and issues related to human rights.
-We will continue to promote Group-wide efforts as well as seeking cooperation from all stakeholders including our supply chain to respect and protect human rights.
+We have also been conducting human rights due diligence since FY2021 in accordance with the United Nations Guiding Principles on Business and Human Rights.
+In 2023, we revised the JFE Group Human Rights Basic Policy in light of recent changes in awareness and issues related to human rights.
+We will continue to promote Groupwide efforts as well as seeking cooperation from all stakeholders including our supply chain to respect and protect human rights.

 Regarding contribution to local communities, it is important to cooperate and collaborate with society as we carry out our corporate activities globally.
 By actively contributing to those communities, we hope to achieve sustainable growth for both our businesses and society at large.